Visits to Hawaii

 the State of Hawaii

-spent several weeks in the state of Hawaii on several vacations.
-Here are
+many weeks in the state of Hawaii on several vacations.
+Here are a few

 ease of typing and the web’s keyword search, I’ll use the word “Hawaii”